prgodlonton/pod-chaos-monkey/README.md

 ## Tests

 Both unit and integration test have been provided and are run with `make test` and `make test.int` respectively.
 The build tag `integration` discerns between these two types of test.
 The integration tests assume that the manifest at `manifests/setup.yaml` has been applied cluster.
-This can be done via `kubectl apply -f ./manifests/setup.yaml`.
+This can be done via `kubectl apply -f ./manifests/setup.yaml` or `make setup`.